Photo: Andrzej Otrębski / Wikimedia Commons

 The Budapest hotel reality:

-- €25–40/night: excellent private room in a design guesthouse
+- €25–40/night: a private room in a design guesthouse

-- €12–18/night: extraordinary hostel in the legendary ruin bar neighborhood
+- €12–18/night: a hostel in the ruin bar neighborhood

 Best Budapest budget hotels:

-- Brody House (the most celebrated boutique in the Jewish Quarter, €60–120/night)
+- Brody House (a celebrated boutique in the Jewish Quarter, €60–120/night)

-- Momento Hotel (the finest Art Nouveau boutique value, €50–100/night)
+- Momento Hotel (excellent Art Nouveau boutique value, €50–100/night)

 Tallinn — Medieval at Budget Prices

-Tallinn’s medieval old town (UNESCO World Heritage — the most complete medieval city in Northern Europe, the extraordinary German merchant townhouses of the Lower Town, the extraordinary cobblestone streets, and the extraordinary Toompea Castle of the Upper Town) provides the most extraordinary budget hotel value in the European Union — the extraordinary medieval setting at €40–80/night for boutique properties.
+Tallinn’s medieval old town (a UNESCO World Heritage site and one of the most complete medieval cities in Northern Europe, with German merchant townhouses lining the Lower Town’s cobblestone streets and Toompea Castle overlooking the Upper Town) offers some of the best budget hotel value in the European Union — a medieval setting for as little as €40–80/night at boutique properties.

 Best Tallinn budget hotels:

-- Savoy Boutique Hotel (the extraordinary Old Town position, €50–100/night)
+- Savoy Boutique Hotel (a good Old Town position, €50–100/night)

 Budget Hotel Booking Strategy